ROBERT-proximity-tracing/documents/README.md

 ## Leave comments

 Everybody is free to post comments in the "issues" tab above.
-Please do not hesitate to select the appropriate flags (more than one could apply).
-Thanks.
 The "pull requests" tab is not expected to be usefull in this context.

-contact: robert-contact@inria.fr